michaeldoye/michaeldoye.github.io/_posts/2015-07-09-cpanel-chron-job-backup-mysql-send-email.md

 However I thought this would be something that other people would find quite useful to send less sensitive data.

-I will eventually have a python script that gets executed to do the MySql sync.
+I will eventually have a python script that gets executed to do the MySQLmy sync.
 In the meantime, here is how to do it using PHP.

-Firstly, you will want to download the PHP from [here](https://github.com/michaeldoye/ballin-octo-wookie).
+Firstly, you will want to download the PHP from [here](https://github.com/michaeldoye/PHP-backup-MySQL-and-send-to-email).
 Then edit the backup.php file to include your details:

 ```javascript